 Board committees have different shapes and sizes.
 Their primary purpose is to advise and guide the board or a similar management group.
 Committees are formed to focus on a specific topic or task.
 They review policies, develop strategies, and plan events.

 Similarly, assuming the position of deputy board chairman can serve as a pathway to becoming a board chair.
 It offers the opportunity to showcase your ability and learn along the way.
-Excelling in the role of deputy chair can increase your visibility enough to secure a board chair role.
+Excelling as deputy chair can increase your visibility enough to secure a board chair role.

-The final way to become a board chair is by being a highly effective non-executive director and waiting for the right chair opportunity.
+The final way to become a board chair is to be a highly effective non-executive director and wait for the right chair opportunity.

 What is the process for applying for a board chair position?

-It is interesting to note the increased frequency of Chair roles being advertised.
-This presents a unique opportunity for individuals seeking a board or portfolio career because board chair roles attract fewer candidates than regular non-executive director roles.
+The increased frequency of Chair roles being advertised presents a unique opportunity for individuals seeking a board or portfolio career, as Chair roles attract fewer candidates than regular non-executive director roles.

 Before applying for a board chair role, there are specific questions you should address: